Frequently Asked Questions About Walt Disney World

 - Ability to make up to ten days of Advance Dining Reservations starting 180 days prior to check-in.

-- Unlimited free use of the excellent Disney transportation system (buses, boats and Monorails) which connects all of the Disney resorts to the theme parks and Downtown Disney, and connects the Disney resorts to each other.
+- Unlimited free use of the excellent Disney transportation system (buses, boats and Monorails) which connects all of the Disney resorts to the theme parks and Disney Springs, and connects the Disney resorts to each other.

 - FREE parking at all of the Disney theme parks (you’ll be given a parking permit at check-in).